 CYP3A5 Gene Variants:

-CYP3A5 is another enzyme that is found in the liver, prostate, and intestines.
+CYP3A5 is another enzyme found in the liver, prostate, and intestines.
 The vast majority of Caucasians have a genetic variant (rs776746) that decreases the functionality of this enzyme.

 Most of the drugs metabolized through CYP3A4 are also metabolized by CYP3A5.
 So if you are a poor or non-functioning CYP3A5 metabolizer but have functioning CYP3A4 genes, you may be just fine.

-Since the majority of several populations have the non-functioning variants, for this gene NOT carrying a variant may impact your metabolism of certain drugs by increasing enzyme function.[ref]
+Since the majority of several population groups have non-functioning variants for this gene, NOT carrying a variant may impact your metabolism of certain drugs by increasing enzyme function.[ref]

 In addition to several types of drugs, CYP3A5 also metabolizes testosterone, progesterone, and androstenedione.[ref]